jozefvaclavik/docker_workshop/day_1/part_2/README.md

 This `Dockerfile` is an image definition.
 You can use this definition to build docker image.
 Each line will build intermediate docker image that is used as a cache when building same or other images out of it.

-You may remember I mentioned that every docker image needs to reference another docker image.
-This is what first line of `Dockerfile` is for.
+The first line of every `Dockerfile` is a reference to another image.
 You specify out of what docker image you want yours to start.
 In our case its `FROM busybox:latest`

 Second line copies our `script.sh` into the image.

 Every docker image should have either `ENTRYPOINT` or `CMD` at the end.
 (Ehm, after almost 10 years working with docker, I still dont know the difference out of my head.
 There is, I swear.
 Just read the damn docs.)
 This gets executed when someone tries to run container from the image.
 In our case we're gonna execute the script we wrote.

 Here is content of `script.sh`